 The programme includes meetings and events with European Commissioners, Australian Government Ministers, senior officials, diplomats, peak business organisations, think-tanks and the media.

-EABC Delegation to Europe
+EABC Delegations to Europe

 EABC 2016 Business Mission to Europe